 - In Japan and Korea, for example, women are the ones who buy chocolates for the men they're interested in.

 - A traditional Irish custom is for single women to wear a claddagh ring with the heart pointing outward to show their availability, turning it around when they become engaged.

 - There are also stories of traditional Norse maidens of marriageable age wearing an empty sheath on their belt.
 Prospective suitors would put their own knives in to announce their intentions.
 In England gloves were given to those men were interested in.
 The woman would wear the gloves of the suitor she was most interested in.

 - In some areas in China, being invited to meet your partner's family essentially counts as an engagement and is taken very seriously.

 A Tradition in Decline?

 Sociologist Daniel Cere has noted that courting traditions all over the world are being replaced by the practice of dating.
-At the same time, Jennifer Wright of the Frisky is one of many women who question the materialism and objectification that seems to be implicit in courting customs ranging from engagement rings to who pays for dinner.
+At the same time, many women question the materialism and objectification that seems to be implicit in courting customs ranging from engagement rings to who pays for dinner.
 On the other hand, some conservative groups hope for a return of the rituals, and books like The Rules set out the new guidelines that many women expect from their suitors.